rubarb666/Website/docs/contributing.md

 ## How to make modifications to existing modules

 > Before you start please be aware **you cannot push to the official repositories**.
 You must make a fork of the relevant
-> module into your personal github account.
+> module into your personal github account and make a pull request from there.

 If you are a programming ninja and can trust your unit tests to guide you to completion then you simply need to clone your forked repos, make your changes, commit and do a PR to the develop branch in the original repos.